eth-lang/eth-lang/README.md

 it possible to implement **macros** that provides you a way of extending the language you program with in ways that you never could with JavaScript.

+### features

+Here little feature list, because people looove lists:

+- **Simple** - _few basic constructs, no complex break, for, labels & statements vs. expression_
+- **Safe** - _an entire class of errors can be eliminated by embracing functional progaming, less mutations and higher-order constructs_
+- **Featureful** - _JS always missed a good standard library, eth enables you to be productive with just eth installed_
+- **Still JavaScript** - _eth's goal very much is to embrace the JS ecosystem but simply provide an alternate syntax for it_
+- **Readable Output** - _the code resulting from compilation is indented and quite close to the source lisp code_
+- **Powerful Macros** - _add new language features and syntax yourself anytime_
+- **Code as Data** - _AST is just JS values, enables macros and esier to reason about source code structure_

+### example

 Here's what a package would look like:

 ```clj